ERC-BIG-5/platform-clients/README.md

 # platforms-clients

-the repo, contains all the clients for the different platforms and manages the download of social media metadata and store it in a database
+the repo, contains all the clients for the different platforms and manages the download of social media metadata and store it in a database.

+# Installation

+git clone <this_repo>
+git clone <databases_repo>
+git clone <tools repo>

+1.
+uv init ? uv sync  ?

+2.

+copy template.env and name the new file: .env

 ## Running commands